inspec/inspec-aws/docs/resources/aws_ami.md

 ##### image\_id _(required)_

-This resource accepts a single parameter, the EC2 Image ID.
+This resource accepts a single parameter, the AMI Image ID.
 This can be passed either as a string or as a `image_id: 'value'` key-value entry in a hash.

 See also the [AWS documentation on EC2 Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).